PyJaipur/100DaysOfCode/carotkut94/README.md

 # Day 21

 In this problem we are given two non empty arrays and we need to find the pair such that first element from first array and second element of the pair will be from the second array and the difference between pair element is closest to zero(0)

+# Day 22

+Standard Heap sort implementation, read more about it at https://en.wikipedia.org/wiki/Heapsort